Click here for all valid model types and metric combinations.

 For more details on Python Pandas API Reference, visit here:

-ONLY , pass a tuple of an empty string and your prediction_score
+To declareprediction_scoreONLY, pass a tuple of an empty string and your prediction_score through the prediction_label argument.

 Code Example